 Thankfully, the front desk staff took one look at the two weary travelers before them, and graciously allowed us to check-in early.
 It was a move that would become emblematic of the above-and-beyond service we experienced throughout our short stay.

 Battery Park, at first glance, feels a bit far from what you might think of as quintessential NYC.
-It’s a few dozen blocks from Times Square and Grand Central Station; it feels a world away from Central Park and the Upper West Side.
-But while its sister property, the Ritz-Carlton Central Park, feels like classic NYC luxury, Battery Park has a more modern feel and caters to those who want updated design, high-tech bells and whistles, and the legendary service of the Ritz.
+It’s down at the bottom of Manhattan, dozens of blocks from Times Square and Grand Central Station; it feels a world away from Central Park and the Upper West Side.
+But while the Ritz-Carlton Central Park, feels like classic NYC luxury, Battery Park has a more modern feel and caters to those who want updated design, high-tech bells and whistles, and the service befitting Wall Street multi-millionaires.

 There are 298 guest rooms (40 are suites), which are decorated in rich brown wood, and calming beige and pastel textiles.
 I was in a Liberty View room, which, as the name implies, had a gob-smacking view of Lady Liberty in all her glory, plus a telescope for better up-close viewing.

 It had a King bed with 400-thread-count Frette linens and goose down pillows (read: it was incredibly comfortable), and a fairly spacious live/work area with an armchair, flat screen tv, and a small workstation with desk and chair.
 The marble bathroom, also roomy by NYC standards, had Asprey amenities and a separate bathtub and shower.